ndrewtl/airspace-jekyll/_posts/2016-12-11-maps_tutorial.md

   ylab("Latitude")
 ```

-It looks like the brow trout data has been imported fine.
-But for this map, instead of using ggmap to draw map elements, we're going to use our own shapefiles.
+It looks like the brown trout data has been imported fine.
+But instead of using ggmap to draw map elements, in this example we're going to use our own shapefiles.

 Now to read in the shapefiles. `readOGR()` converts a shapefile into a SpatialPolygons object that can be interpreted by R. `dsn = "FEOW-TNC"` gives the name of the folder where the shapefile can be found, `layer = "FEOWv1_TNC"` gives the name of the files to read in.
 It's important to keep filenames identical in a shapefile: